vburckhardt/markdown-llm-corrector/samples/vpc_corrected.md

 This module creates the following IBM Cloud Virtual Private Cloud (VPC) network components:

 - VPC: Creates a VPC in a resource group and supports classic access.
 The VPC and components are specified in the [main.tf](main.tf) file.
-- Public gateways: Optionally create public gateways in the VPC in each of the three zones of the VPC's region.
-- Subnets: Create one to three subnets in the [subnet.tf](subnet.tf) file.
-- Network ACLs: Create network ACLs with multiple rules.
-By default, VPC network ACLs can have no more than 25 rules.
 - VPN gateways: Create VPN gateways on your subnets by using the `vpn_gateways` variable.
 For more information about VPN gateways on VPC, see [About site-to-site VPN gateways](https://cloud.ibm.com/docs/vpc?topic=vpc-using-vpn) in the IBM Cloud documentation.
 - VPN gateway connections: Add connections to a VPN gateway.
 - Hub and spoke DNS-sharing model: Optionally create a hub or spoke VPC, with associated custom resolver and DNS resolution binding.
 See [About DNS sharing for VPE gateways](https://cloud.ibm.com/docs/vpc?topic=vpc-hub-spoke-model) in the IBM Cloud documentation for details.